-World’s climate report card says we’re trying, but urgently need improvement
+World’s Climate Report Card Says We’re Trying, but Urgently Need Improvement

 “There’s been so much focus on holding developed countries accountable for their $100 billion promise, which is absolutely important,” said Charlene Watson, a senior research associate at the Overseas Development Institute.
 “But the reality is we’ll need so much more.”

-Countries have also made some progress in adapting to climate threats by, for instance, building flood barriers or installing early warning systems for tropical cyclones.
+Countries have made some progress in adapting to climate threats by, for instance, building flood barriers or installing early warning systems for tropical cyclones.
 But those efforts are often “incremental” and unequally distributed, the report warned.
 Preparing for future threats, like dwindling freshwater supplies or irreversible ecosystem damage, will require “transformational” changes in climate adaptation.

-One obstacle, the report noted, is that it is often difficult to track adaptation efforts or measure how successful they are.
+One obstacle, the report noted, is that many adaptation efforts “are failing to keep pace with increasing climate impacts and risks.”

-“It’s a lot harder to track progress on adaptation than it is to track progress on finance or cutting emissions,” said Richard Klein of the Stockholm Environment Institute, who added that coming up with global goals for adaptation would be a key challenge for future climate talks.
+“It’s a lot harder to track progress on adaptation than it is to track progress on finance or cutting emissions,” said Richard Klein of the Stockholm Environment Institute, who added that coming up with measurable global goals for adaptation would be a key challenge for future climate talks.

+Some experts faulted the report for being too vague in many of its recommendations.
+“The opportunity was missed to make clear proposals on what countries could concretely implement, how much financial support should be provided and on what it should be spent,” said Niklas Höhne, a German climate scientist and founding partner of NewClimate Institute.
+“On these issues, the report often remains on the surface.”

-The big question now, experts said, is how countries will respond to the global stocktake.
+The big question now is how countries will respond to the global stocktake.

-“We’ve had lots of reports about lack of progress over the years, but what’s different about this one is that it isn’t a group of scientists or a single U.N. agency saying this,” said Rachel Kyte, a veteran climate diplomat and former dean of the Fletcher School at Tufts University.
+“We’ve had lots of reports about lack of progress over the years, but what’s different about this one is that it isn’t a group of scientists or a single U.N. agency saying this,” said Rachel Kyte, a veteran climate diplomat and former dean of the Fletcher School at Tufts University in Boston.
 “This is something that all the countries have had a say in.”

-“This is like sitting down with your doctor and agreeing that your liver could be better, you really need to be in better shape,” Kyte added.
+“This is like sitting down with your doctor and agreeing that your liver could be better; you really need to be in better shape,” Kyte added.
 “Now are you going to get off the couch and do something about it, or just sit there and ignore it?”